hilary/hilary.github.com/source/_posts/2012-10-03-diagnosing-an-emacs-bug.markdown

 Like all emacs users, I have shaped my emacs environment over the years until it fits me like a second skin.
 Recently an integral part of that environment broke.
-After painstaking (painful?) diagnosis, I determined that the cause was an emacs bug and came up with a workaround.
-Lastly, I filed my first emacs bug report!<!--more-->
+After painstaking (painful?) diagnosis, I concluded that the cause was an emacs bug, came up with a workaround, and filed an emacs bug report.<!--more-->

+The problem turned out to be with a package I was using rather than with emacs itself.
+Going through the entire process was really useful, however, I came out of it not only with a deeper understanding of emacs but a deeper appreciation of the value of a well-designed package management infrastructure.

 ## contents {#toc}